Thomas Ranken Lyle: Rugby career

 While a student at Dublin University, Lyle played rugby union for the university team.
 He was impressive enough at university level to bring himself to the notice of the Irish selectors, and was capped for his first international match in the 1885 Home Nations Championship.
 Lyle played in both Irish games of the 1885 tournament, away loses to England and Scotland.
 The Scotland game was originally played in Ireland, but weather conditions forced the match to be abandoned after 20 minutes.
 Lyle played in both the original game and the replay, which sometimes incorrectly causes Lyle to be credited with six international caps.
 Despite a poor record the previous season, Lyle was reselected for the 1886 tournament, playing in a single game, a one-try loss to England.

+He was captain of the Ireland team for a season and was leader of the forwards the year Ireland won the Triple Crown.

 His final group of internationals were for the 1887 Home Nations Championship.
 Lyle was selected for the encounters with England and Scotland, which included his only winning international game when Ireland defeated England by two goals to nil.
 Lyle had one final role during the 1887 campaign when he was selected to referee the encounter between England and Scotland.
 His rugby career ended not much later when he suffered a knee injury which affected his health for the rest of his life.